-Modifications are requested to allow for a Gateway sign in addition to the commercial center signs permitted.
+Modifications are requested to allow for a modification to the number of commercial center signs permitted.
 Currently, the maximum number of commercial center signs per street frontage is one (1), and this request would allow for one additional sign on Fordham Blvd.
-As part of the approval of the requested Special Use Permit Modification, University Place is requesting the following modifications to the commercial sign regulations, applicable only to the gateway sign:
+As part of the approval of the requested Special Use Permit Modification, University Place is